6 Things We Can Do To Save A Water-Damaged iPhone

 If you have enabled iCloud backup on your iPhone, you can easily restore your data.
 You can visit the official iCloud website and log into your account to save the lost data on your computer.
 Or, set up your new iPhone using the existing iCloud credentials to restore the data of your previous iPhone.

-iPhone starts but data is lost
+iPhone starts, but data is lost

-If you turn your iPhone back on again, but its data is lost, try setting up your phone with existing iCloud account to recover the data.
+If you turn your iPhone back on again, but its data is lost, try setting up your phone with your existing iCloud account to recover the data.
 However, if you haven’t enabled iCloud backup, it is recommended that you use reliable iPhone data recovery software like Stellar Data Recovery for iPhone.
 This software recovers deleted/lost photos, videos, audio, messages, voice memos, calendars etc. from iPhone, iPad, iTunes, and iCloud backup files.

-The software supports recovery in all data loss scenarios like water-damaged devices, accidental deletion, failed iOS updates, iPhone stuck in recovery mode, etc. This iPhone recovery software is compatible with all variants of iPad and iPhone, including the series of iPhone 15/14/13/12/11 and below.
+The software supports recovery in all data loss scenarios like water-damaged devices, accidental deletion, failed iOS updates, iPhone stuck in recovery mode, etc. This iPhone recovery software is compatible with all variants of iPad and iPhone, including the series of iPhone 16/15/14/13/12/11 and below.

 Conclusion